arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

         "pid": "0x804e",
         "vid": "0x2341",
         "serialNumber": "EBEABFD6514D32364E202020FF10181E"
-      },
-      "identificationPrefs": {
-        "pid": "0x804e",
-        "vid": "0x2341"
       }
     }
   ]
 }
 ```

 In this case the serial port metadata comes from an USB serial converter.
-The USB VID/PID and USB SERIAL NUMBER properties are also reported inside `properties`.
-Inside the `identificationPrefs` instead we have only the properties useful for product identification (in this case only USB VID/PID is useful to identify the board model).
+Inside the `properties` we have all the properties of the port, and some of them may be useful for product identification (in this case only USB VID/PID is useful to identify the board model).

 The `LIST` command performs a one-shot polling of the ports.
 If you need continuous monitoring of ports you should use the `START_SYNC` command.